 Private transport in Paris

-The private transport ways consist instead in taxis, driver’s cars (UBER, kapten etc.), hiring vehicles (bycicles, scooters, cars..) just"walk".
+The private transport ways consist of taxis, driver’s cars (UBER, Kapten etc.), hiring vehicles (bicycles, scooters, cars..) just"walk".

-Some of the best advices for people who wants to “acclimatize” with Paris means of transport could be those:
+Some of the best advice for people who wants to “acclimatize” with Paris means of transport could be those:

 1) Download ASAP An app that shows the best way (by public means or private transport) to reach your destination (I suggest the most reliable Citymapper)

-2) Pay attention in particular in these days, at the strikes!
-Your trip could become a nightmare and you have to prepare in short time a plan B to reach your destination!
-Citymapper takes strike in count.
+2) Pay attention, in particular, these days, at the strikes!
+Your trip could become a nightmare and you have to prepare in a short time a plan B to reach your destination!
+Citymapper takes a strike into account.

-Most of parisians don't have a car, and use public transport or bycicles.
+Most Parisians don't have a car and use public transport or bicycles.
 They just rent a car for holidays, as public transport can bring you everywhere in and around Paris (through trains and RER).

-If you come from a country outside europe and you want to buy/import in Paris your car, the first thing you have to think is to take a French driving license!
+If you come from a country outside Europe and you want to buy/import in Paris your car, the first thing you have to think about is to take a French driving license!

-I am going to give you some suggestions (whether you need to get a driving licence in France or you already have a foreign licence) here below.
+I am going to give you some suggestions (whether you need to get a driving license in France or you already have a foreign one) here below.

-- If your driver’s licence is issued by an EU/EEA country, you must have obtained your foreign licence while you were legally living in the country it was issued in.
-Exchanging your licence for into French one is optional unless you are deducted points for a driving offence, it then becomes mandatory.
+- If your driver’s license is issued by an EU/EEA country, you must have obtained your foreign license while you were legally living in the country it was issued in.
+Exchanging your license into a French one is optional unless you have deducted points for a driving offense, it then becomes mandatory.

-- If you have, instead, a full non-European licence, you have obtained your foreign licence prior to receiving your permanent residency or your visa from the Ofii (l’Office français de l’immigration et de l’intégration)
+- If you have, instead, a full non-European license, you have obtained your foreign license prior to receiving your permanent residency or your visa from the OFII (l’Office français de l’immigration et de l’intégration)

-- If your licence cannot be exchanged you need to successfully pass a theory and practical driving test to obtain a probationary drivers licence.
+- If your license cannot be exchanged you need to successfully pass a theory and practical driving test to obtain a probationary driver's license.

-If you pass brilliantly the written test, you’re allowed to the drive test!
+If you pass brilliantly the written test, you’re allowed to the driving test!

 See you on the street!

-I hope to have been helpful for who has to learn how to move easily and faster in Paris.
+I hope to have been helpful for those who have to learn how to move easily and faster in Paris.